mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 flora that can cause health problems as well.
 Venoms, acids, spores and vicious bites are sometimes suffered by Travellers who wander the wild outback of the frontier.
-The ship’s medic must be prepared to deal with such occurrences, not to mention those incurred from weaponry, high-tech or otherwise.
+The ship's medic must be prepared to deal with such occurrences, not to mention those incurred from weaponry, high-tech or otherwise.
 In space travel, there is also the constant danger of radiation exposure.
-The universe can be a dangerous place and the ship’s medic never knows what sorts of hazards their crew might encounter and what treatments will be required.
+The universe can be a dangerous place and the ship's medic never knows what sorts of hazards their crew might encounter and what treatments will be required.